Yolean/kubernetes-assert/README.md

 UI.
 To do this, we will expose it using a
 [Kubernetes Service](http://kubernetes.io/docs/user-guide/services/).

-In [prometheus-service.yaml](./prometheus-service.yaml), there are a few things to note:
+In [21-prometheus-service.yml](./21-prometheus-service.yml), there are a few things to note:

-* The label selector searches for pods that have been labeled with `name: prometheus` as we labeled our pod in the deployment.
+* The label selector searches for pods that have been labeled with `app: prometheus` as we labeled our pod in the deployment.
 * We are exposing port 9090 of the running pods.
 * We are using a "NodePort."
 This means that Kubernetes will open a port on each node in our cluster.
 You can query the API to get this port.

-Create the service by running `kubectl create -f prometheus-service.yaml`.
+Create the service by running `kubectl create -f 21-prometheus-service.yml`.
 You can then view it by running `kubectl get services --namespace=monitoring prometheus -o yaml`.

 One thing to note is that you will see something like `nodePort: